COVID-19 vaccinations and businesses

-This guidance has been prepared to assist businesses and is not a substitute for legal advice.
+SafeWork NSW has COVID-19 guidance for employers.
+This page has been prepared to assist businesses and is not a substitute for legal advice.

 Businesses are required to keep their premises safe and minimise the risk of infection and transmission of COVID-19 in the workplace.

-Employers should continually assess the health and safety risks to their employees in their particular industry given the changing risk profile.
+Employers should continually assess the health and safety risks to their employees in their particular industry, and can use the Safety Plan Checklist if needed.